wmcdonald404/terraform-sandbox-azure/README.md

     Note: You didn't use the -out option to save this plan, so Terraform can't guarantee to take exactly these actions if you run "terraform apply" now.
     ```

-5. Run the Terraform `apply` to create the resources as configured
+6. Run the Terraform `apply` to create the resources as configured

     ```
-    [wmcdonald@fedora ~]$ terraform apply -auto-approve
+    [wmcdonald@fedora basic-resource-group]$ terraform apply -auto-approve

     Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
     + create